SWolfSec/SwolfSec.github.io/_posts/2023-09-28-Kerberos-PW.md

 ![tgtdeleg](https://swolfsec.github.io/assets/img/1_tgtdeleg.PNG){: .mx-auto.d-block :}

 The Event ID **4769** is a great event log for tracking Kerberos Ticket Requests and it may already be logged because of it's common use in identifying Kerberoasting.
 In this case, the client address is the compromised workstation (not the attacker system) at IP address _192.168.5.169_ and specifies the _highpriv_user_ account which was compromised.
 The ticket options presented here are described by Microsoft as _Forwardable, Forwarded, Renewable, Canonicalize, Renewable-ok_ which translates to options of **0x60810010**.
-This options are not incredibly interesting but the importance  of the Renewable flag will be seen later on.
+These options may not be immediately interesting but the importance  of the Renewable flag will be seen later on.

 ![4769](https://swolfsec.github.io/assets/img/2_ticketrequest4769.PNG){: .mx-auto.d-block :}